Top 6 Diving Destinations for Macro Photography - Bluewater Dive Travel

 Top 6 Diving Destinations for Macro Photography

-Looking For The Best Underwater Macro Photography Destinations in the World?
+Looking for the Best Underwater Macro Photography Destinations in the World?

 Underwater macro photography is an addiction that is hard to break.
 Photographers can sometimes take more than an hour watching or photographing a single subject.
 People return to the same destination year after year, finding new subjects each time.
-This article outlines our top six favorite destinations for underwater macro photography: Anilao, Lembeh, Dumaguete, Sea of Cortez, Bali and Raja Ampat.
+This article outlines our top six favorite destinations for underwater macro photography: Anilao, Lembeh, Dumaguete, Sea of Cortez, Bali, and Raja Ampat.

 Diving in Anilao has been a favorite pastime among Manila residents for a long time, but until recently Anilao was a semi-secret even to pros like Roger Steene.
 However, the area has become increasingly popular in the last decade as Anilao has received more visibility in the USA, Europe and the rest of Asia.
 Combining Anilao with a trip to Puerto Galera or even Dumaguete (another great macro diving destination on this list) is common.